Rate-Distortion Theory in Coding for Machines and its Application

-In all 3 direct coding for machines we use the following learnable compression model, based on the "base-layer" of the scalable codec in~\cite{hyomin}, which in turn is largely based on~\cite{cheng2020image}, shown in \figref{fig:compression_model}.
-On the encoder side, we begin by creating a latent representation $Z$ using a synthesis transform $g_a$, which is comprised of downsampling blocks as well as convlutional layers, all with a fixed amount of channels (192 in~\cite{hyomin}), and generalized divisive normalization (GDN) activations~\cite{gdn}.
+In the first three experiments utilising direct coding for machines we use the following learned compression model, based on the "base-layer" of the scalable codec in~\cite{hyomin}, which in turn is largely based on~\cite{cheng2020image}, shown in \figref{fig:compression_model}.
+On the encoder side, we begin by creating a latent representation $Z$ using a synthesis transform $g_a$, which is comprised of downsampling blocks as well as convlutional layers, all with a fixed amount of channels (192 in~\cite{hyomin}), and generalised divisive normalisation (GDN) activations~\cite{gdn}.
 We use a slightly modified $g_a$ because although we need a relatively smaller of channels for $Z$ than 192, we found reducing the number of channels immediately leads to inferior performance.
 Instead, we keep the width of synthesis transform layers at 192, reducing dimensionality at the final layer to our desired size, which depends on the task-model and thus detailed in the following sections.

-In the next step, we model the elements of the latent representation $Z$ as conditionally independent Gaussian similarly to~\cite{minnen2018joint, balle2019end}, conditioned on their mean and scale, which are calculated as follows.
+In the next step, we model the elements of the latent representation $Z$ as conditionally independent Gaussian similarly to~\cite{minnen2018joint, balle2017end}, conditioned on their mean and scale, which are calculated as follows.
 The latent representation $Z$ is input into a second analysis transform $h_a$, known as the hyperprior model to produce the side information $Z_h$.
-This side information is then quantized and encoded using an entropy bottleneck~\cite{tishby_deep_2015} followed by an arithmetic encoder, producing the side bitstream.
-The quantized side information is then used to produce estimates for mean and scale of each element in the quantized latent representation $Z$.
+This side information is then quantised and encoded using an entropy bottleneck~\cite{balle2017end} followed by an arithmetic encoder, producing the side bitstream.
+The quantised side information is then used to produce estimates for mean and scale of each element in the quantised latent representation $Z$.
 In parallel to the side information, a second estimate of the mean and scale is produced by the autoregressive context model of~\cite{minnen2018joint}.
 The two representations are then merged using the entropy parameter (EP) estimation block, before being used in an arithmetic encoder to produce the main bitstream.